-Summer’s Eve is a popular feminine hygiene brand that markets wipes, washes, and more as “must-haves” for both health and self-image.
+Summer’s Eve is a popular personal care brand that markets wipes, washes, and more as “must-haves” for both health and self-image.
 They capitalize on the blatant and absurd underlying message that vaginas are dirty and in need of cleansing.
-What’s worse: with names like “Sheer Floral” and “Island Splash” feminine wipes may sound refreshing, but they could contain hidden toxics.
+What’s worse: with names like “Sheer Floral” and “Island Splash” these products may sound refreshing, but they could contain hidden toxics.

 Toxic Talking Box

 Use of intimate wipes is on the rise largely due to stepped up marketing by brands like Summer’s Eve, which promotes wipes as a ‘must-have’ for both health and self-image.
 The chemicals used in their wipes products, however, belie marketing messages that tell women they need wipes in order to feel fresh, clean and confident.

 Summer’s Eve wipes contain many ingredients that put people’s health at risk, including:

 - Octoxynol-9 is a potent contraceptive drug that effectively kills sperm.
 However, wipes containing octoxynol-9 are not considered contraceptives, nor are they required to have any caution labeling to their potential effect on fertility.